 The Lady of the Sea "Cynara"

-The world's rare vintage yacht "Cynara" built in 1927 in the UK.
+The rare vintage yacht "Sinara" built in 1927 in the UK.

 It is called "the noble lady of the sea" because of the beauty of its sailing appearance, and even in the modern times when time has passed, it is not possible to win the hearts of people.

-Successive owners and the "good old Cynara" that the world has entrusted to us
+Successive owners and "good old Cinara" that should be called treasure that the world entrusted to us

 In order to polish up carefully and leave it for the next generation, we launched a restoration project in February 2015,

-In January 90, when Cynara reached the age of 2017, the repair work started from the sea.
+In January 90, when Shinara reached the age of 2017, restoration work was started from the sea.

 In this restoration project, based on the philosophy of "Riviera Future Creation Project" aiming for a sustainable society committed to SDGs,